 The NPPF states that there are three dimensions to sustainable development, namely economic, social and environmental and that these should be considered collectively and weighed in the balance when assessing the suitability of development proposals.
 With reference to this scheme, economically the proposal will provide direct and indirect employment opportunities, through creating a development opportunity, which includes employment generating uses and whose future residents would support existing and proposed facilities within the area.
 Socially, the proposal would have little impact upon existing residents, whilst suitable conditions can secure the amenity of future residents within the site.
-In addition, the scale of development is compliant with the requirements of the Council's Development Plan.
+In addition, the scale of development is compliant with the requirements of the Council's Development Plan and will offer benefits to the wider community through the provision of the large areas of POS and potentially an All Through School.

 Environmentally, the site occupies a location where any landscape harm will be localised.
-It is considered that adequate, high quality public open space will be provided on site, to meet the needs of future and existing residents, whilst replacement and enhanced sports provision, will be provided on site to ensure the health and well-being of existing and future residents.
+It is considered that adequate, high quality public open space will be provided on site, to meet the needs of future and existing residents, whilst replacement and enhanced sports provision, will be provided on site or be mitigated through an appropriate off-site contribution, to ensure the health and wellbeing of existing and future residents.
 The number of dwellings and mix proposed, will provide a suitable density of development to integrate into the character of the area, whilst also helping to meet the housing needs of the District.
 The development will cause less than substantial harm to the setting of nearby listed buildings and non-designated heritage assets, with the degree of harm likely to be further lessened through the application of an appropriate landscaping scheme.